Exp-Communicate-Using-Markdown-Cohort-1/series-communicate-using-markdown-michmorales2912/index.md

-# Welcome to "Communicate using Markdown"! 👋
+# Welcome to "Communicate using Markdown Practice"! 👋

 ## What is Markdown?
 Markdown is a lightweight syntax for communicating on GitHub.
 You can format text to add heading, lists, bold, italics, tables, and many other stylings.